Strong decays of the fully-charm tetraquark states with explicit P-waves via the QCD sum rules: QCD sum rules for the hadronic coupling constants

 where

 and the subscript $H$ stands for the hadron side.
+According the discussions in Refs.\cite{WZG-Landao,WZG-local}, the four-quark currents $J^0(x)$, $J^1_{\alpha\beta}(x)$ and $J^2_{\alpha\beta}(x)$ are local currents, and couple potentially to the tetraquark states, not the two-meson scattering states.
 Although the variables $p^\prime$, $p$ and $q$ obey conservation of the momentum $p^\prime=p+q$, we can obtain a nonzero imaginary part for all the variables $p^{\prime2}$, $p^2$ and $q^2$ by taking the $p^{\prime2}$, $p^2$ and $q^2$ as free parameters to determine the spectral densities.

-At the QCD side, we contract all the quark fields with the Wick theorem and take account of the perturbative terms and gluon condensate contributions in the operator product expansions.
+At the QCD side, we contract all the quark fields with the Wick's theorem and take account of the perturbative terms and gluon condensate contributions in the operator product expansion, as the three-gluon condensate contributions are depressed by additional inverse powers of Borel parameters and play a tiny role.
 Then we can obtain the QCD spectral densities of the components $\Pi_{i}(p^{\prime2},p^2,q^2)$ with $i=1-7$ through double dispersion relation directly,

 as